piokuc/trafficstatistics/README.md

 * **URL Parameters**

-    `road` should be one of the roads availble via [/api/v1.0/list/roads](http://trafficstatistics.uk/api/v1.0/list/roads)
+    `road` should be one of the roads available via [/api/v1.0/list/roads](http://trafficstatistics.uk/api/v1.0/list/roads)

 * **Query Parameters**